Do you feel stuck…

 - Check out Freedom, the app and social media blocker.

 - Leave your phone when you go for a walk or do select activities.

 - Keep your phone out of sight when you’re at work.

 - Put your phone away most of the time when you’re out with friends.
-Let one person be the designated photographer or take that food snap, post it on IF and put it away.
+Let one person be the designated photographer.
+Or, once you’ve taken that food snap and posted it, put it away.

-Jason Zook did a 30-day social media detox, which he recapped on his blog and made this entry on Day 30:
+Jason Zook did a 30-day social media detox, which he recapped on his blog.
+I found his entry on Day 30 interesting and worth sharing:

 It’s amazing how much clearer I’m thinking.
 Along with a bunch of writing and emails, I outlined an entirely new business idea and sent it off to a developer friend for feedback….
 Whenever I sit down to write, I can do it without the feeling of distraction or procrastination.
 Whenever I answer emails I can tear through them without breaks.